larrybotha/zero2prod/README.md

   having to perform validations before performing any writes
   - before attempting to optimise constraints out of the database, ensure that performance is actually a problem
+- `sqlx` runs asynchronously, but it doesn't allow multiple queries to be run concurrently using the same database connection

+  To enforce this, `sqlx::execute` requires that a connection be passed in as a mutable reference.

+  Why a mutable reference?
+Rust only allows a single mutable reference to exist at a time - i.e. a mutable reference is a _unique_ reference.
+  `sqlx::execute` is guaranteed by Rust that the given connection cannot be used elsewhere concurrently

+- requiring that `sqlx::execute` requires a single mutable connection seems probalematic though... how do we allow an arbitrary number of connections to be executed at the same time?

+  For this, `sqlx` has implemented its own pooling strategy, and with the Postgres implementation we get a `PgPool` struct